finos/FDC3/docs/api/conformance/Metadata-Tests.md

 | Test   | 5.Confirm1 | Check that `resolution.source` matches `appIdentifier1` |
 | A | 6.ConfirmReceipt | Ensure that the instance of app A represented by `appIdentifier1` received the raised intent |

-- `FindInstances`: Perform the above steps
+- `FindInstances`: Perform the above steps.

 ## Getting Info For The Agent